liara-cloud/ai-sdk-examples/README.md

 ## 📂 Examples

-- [Weather Tool Calling](https://github.com/liara-cloud/ai-sdk-examples/tree/master/Tool-Calling-Weather-API): This app uses `tools` on the `AI SDK` and a free weather API to return weather information for a city.
+- [Weather Tool Calling](https://github.com/liara-cloud/ai-sdk-examples/tree/master/Tool-Calling-Weather-API): usage of `tools` on the `AI SDK` and a free weather API.